 - A. Report Cards, etc.: - A teacher's way to report students' academic performance is by grades.
 Homework assignments, class discussions, tests, and reports are all taken into consideration in determining students' grades. - B. Grades indicate the level of performance in the class.
-The remarks column indicates the reasons for the grade. - The semester is marked by two ten-week grading periods.
+The remarks column indicates the reasons for the grade. - i.
+The semester is marked by two ten-week grading periods.
 The first ten weeks indicate the student's level of achievement at that time.
 However, it is not necessarily one-half of the semester grade. - ii.
 Students failing the second ten-week period may be in danger of failing the entire semester, even though he/she passed the first marking period. - iii.
 A conference can be arranged through the counseling office.
 If a student is failing a course at the middle of a card marking, the parent will be notified with a progress report at that time. - iv.
-Completion of a final exam is a requirement in all courses each semester, for all students.
-If a final exam is missed, he/she receives and automatic F on the final unless the attendance office has been notified by a parent.
-Students with a medical excuse have 5 weeks from the date of the exam to make it up. - v.
+If a final exam is missed, he/she receives an automatic F on the final.
+If the attendance office has been notified by a parent, make-up opportunity and date will be determined by administration.
+Students with an extended medical absence will be issued an "I" or incomplete grade for the semester.
+Make-up opportunity and date will be determined by administration. - v.
 SENIORS earning an A or a B third and fourth quarter in a second semester course may opt out of the final exam, if they do not have any unexcused absences during the semester, nor exceed 10 total absences.
-If a senior is eligible to graduate in the first semester, they must earn an A or a B first and second quarter and may not have any unexcused absences, nor exceed 10 total absences during the first semester to opt out of the final exam. - vi.
-Each marking period the all A honor roll is published.
-A student must be taking at least four classes and receive an A in each class to be considered an all A student. - C. Academic Recognition: The final grade point averages are figured after the completion of seven semesters.
-Grade point averages will not be rounded to the next highest number.
+If a senior is eligible to graduate in the first semester, they must earn an A or a B first and second quarter and may not have any unverified absences, nor exceed 10 total absences during the first semester to opt out of the final exam. - vi.
+A student must be taking at least six classes and receive an A in each class to be considered an all A honor roll student. - C. Academic Recognition: The final grade point averages are figured after the completion of seven semesters.
+Grade point averages will not be rounded to the next highest number. - 18